Medical Sales Career Transitions

 How easy is it to switch from pharmaceutical sales to medical device sales or vice versa?

 As we are all intimately aware, many of our friends and colleagues have either lost their jobs or are threatened with this potential reality.
 These folks deserve our respect and have earned a shot at their next sales gig based on what they can and have produced.
 Yes, the stereotypical model of a pharmaceutical sales rep is changing and still needs to change.
 However, hiring managers must realize that every person is an individual and as such has his or her own unique talents and abilities.
-Pharmaceutical candidates today need to prove their abilities in today’s job market with proven sales achievements just like they’ve done in the past to get beyond stereotypes.
+Medical sales and pharmaceutical candidates today need to prove their abilities in today’s job market with proven sales achievements just like they’ve done in the past to get beyond stereotypes.

 The key to getting the job of your dreams is simple.
 Make yourself valuable.
 If you have sold a cardiovascular drug and achieved excellent sales numbers, consider applying to a cardiovascular device company.
 If you have sold medical disposable products to hospitals consider transitioning to surgical sales or consider becoming a specialty pharmaceutical sales representative selling to the hospital environment.

 The typical medical sales position requires more of a traditional business to business sales approach.
-More one on one customer time is allowed in the medical device industry, so the successful representative must have an understanding of good probing skills.
+More one on one customer time is allowed in the medical device sales industry, so the successful representative must have an understanding of good probing skills.
 The ability to use probing questions and move the customer quickly to a closed sale is what will define you as a good candidate.
 To make the switch to selling medical products and devices, the successful candidate will need a proven track record of success, strong hunter traits and strong closing skills.
 Your resume should showcase your sales skills within a matter of seconds.

-The good news is that the old way of thinking that a pharmaceutical person sells differently than a medical device representative is changing.
+The good news is that the old way of thinking that a pharmaceutical person sells differently than a medical device sales representative is changing.
 While some companies continue to post on their job advertisements, ” no pharma reps”, remember not to get discouraged.
 Nearly every company is seeking “winners”- show them you are one with your past accomplishment, well written resume and by using great follow-up skills.
 Just show them you are a super star in whatever you are selling now.

 How easy is it to switch from a clinical role to a position in medical sales or pharmaceutical sales?

-The medical and pharmaceutical sales industry is constantly changing.
+The medical sales and pharmaceutical sales world is constantly changing.
 As an executive search firm specializing in medical sales and pharmaceutical sales, we have recently seen a shift in the type of candidate some of our clients are seeking.
 Many pharmaceutical and medical device companies are moving to a more clinical sales approach.
-To accomplish this, some companies have shifted from hiring those with business to business sales experience to hiring sales representatives who can not only sell; but may also be able to provide value to the client through their clinical knowledge.
+To accomplish this, some companies have shifted from hiring those with business to business sales experience to hiring medical sales representatives who can not only sell; but may also be able to provide value to the client through their clinical knowledge.

 Medical products such as laboratory equipment, radiological or surgical products can often involve hands-on demonstration of the equipment.
 Because of this, adding an employee with clinical skills makes sense.
-Adding a sales representative with clinical background helps to establish product credibility and customer trust.
+Adding a medical sales representative with clinical background helps to establish product credibility and customer trust.

 If you have a four-year degree in a clinical science, such as nursing, medical technology, surgical technology, radiology etc. you could be next in line for a medical sales position.
 Review your resume.
 Make sure this document sells you and your abilities for the position.
 If you have direct clinical experience with their products or you have strong relationships with physicians in the territory, some companies may overlook your lack of sales experience.

 Consider interviewing for clinical support positions within medical device companies.
-These positions often lead to future sales roles.
+These positions often lead to future medical sales roles.
 In the interim, broaden your skills by learning more about sales.
 There are various sales training classes and books that will help you learn more about this occupation.

 Remember, true selling involves more than some innate personality trait.
 Sales is a profession.
 Sales techniques can only be learned by experience and education.
 Bottom line….don’t assume you can sell a medical device just because you know what it does for the patient.
-To transition from being a clinician to sales professional, start by learning some basic sales skills.
+To transition from being a clinician to medical sales professional, start by learning some basic sales skills.
 Then use these skills to “close” the deal and get the medical sales job of your dreams.